inkVerb/Guru/README.md

 # Pinker
-## Learn Command Line Linux and Web Code via Vrk
+## Learn Command Line Linux and Code

+The Linux command line only requires a USB-bootable Linux.
+It's the best place to begin to understand computer code, including basic commands, if-do statements, variables, and functions.
+If you want to become a computer genuis or if you're a "dummy" and want to make computers less scary, start with Linux.
+Start right here.

 For pretty & colorful diagrams, visit [explainshell.com](https://explainshell.com)